-- Are the proposed budget and staffing levels adequate to carry out the proposed work? - Are all travel, student costs, and other ancillary expenses adequately estimated and justified? - Is the budget reasonable and appropriate for the scope? - Additional questions for Track 1 and Track 3 proposals: - Has the applicant listed informal cost sharing? - Does the amount and type of informal cost sharing provide evidence of substantial material participation and risk sharing by the institution?
+- Are the proposed budget and staffing levels adequate to carry out the proposed work? - Are all travel, student costs, and other ancillary expenses adequately estimated and justified? - Is the budget reasonable and appropriate for the scope? - Additional questions for Track 1 and Track 3 proposals: - Has the applicant listed institutional commitment? - Does the amount and type of institutional commitment provide evidence of substantial material participation and risk sharing by the institution?